meant-ion/TuringMod/README.md

 	- !unlurk: removes a user from the list of lurkers and returns the time they were "lurking" to the chatroom.
 Complementary to !lurk

+	- !commands: prints a list of all commands (excluding this one) to the chatroom.
+Does not say what they do or how to invoke, just the names.

 MOD/STREAMER ONLY COMMANDS:

 	- !addcommand: allows for the creation of custom message commands on the fly, with the command's name being first and then the message.

+	- !removecommand: allows a moderator or the streamer to remove a custom command from the list of commands

 	- !so: gives a shoutout to a specified user into the chatroom